Bernoulli trial: Preliminary

-Note that here the odds are computed by dividing the number of outcomes, not the probabilities, but the proportion is the same, since these ratios only differ by multiplying both terms by the same constant factor.
+Here the odds are computed by dividing the number of outcomes, not the probabilities, but the proportion is the same, since these ratios only differ by multiplying both terms by the same constant factor.

 Random variables describing Bernoulli trials are often encoded using the convention that 1 = "success", 0 = "failure".

 Closely related to a Bernoulli trial is a binomial experiment, which consists of a fixed number $n$ of statistically independent Bernoulli trials, each with a probability of success $p$, and counts the number of successes.
 A random variable corresponding to a binomial experiment is denoted by $B(n,p)$, and is said to have a binomial distribution.

 The probability of exactly $k$ successes in the experiment $B(n,p)$ is given by:

 where ${n \choose k}$ is a binomial coefficient.

 Bernoulli trials may also lead to negative binomial distributions (which count the number of successes in a series of repeated Bernoulli trials until a specified number of failures are seen), as well as various other distributions.

 When multiple Bernoulli trials are performed, each with its own probability of success, these are sometimes referred to as Poisson trials.

+Examples

-Example: tossing coins
+Tossing coins

 Consider the simple experiment where a fair coin is tossed four times.
 Find the probability that exactly two of the tosses result in heads.